viniciuspwd/ArduinoSerial/README.md

 ## Usage
 You will need a PHP environment and Composer for packages managenment.

+Steps to reproduce the code:

-Clone this repository:
+1. Clone this repository:
 `git clone https://github.com/viniciuspwd/ArduinoSerial.git`

-Run this command in the repository folder:
+2. Run this command in the repository folder:
 `composer install`

-Run PHP server:
+3. Run PHP server:
 `php -S localhost:8080 -t /`

-Open `localhost:8080` in your browser and fun!
+4. Open `localhost:8080` in your browser and fun!